 At CFI, we focus on delivering world-class corporate finance training where students learn to build financial models on a wide range of businesses.
 While most of the classes and case studies focus on businesses that operate in a capitalistic market, it doesn’t mean that the same types of analysis don’t transfer to business in other systems such as socialism, communism, or fascism.

-As you can see in the above image from CFI’s strategy course, the focus on strategic analysis is to identify the forces impacting an industry, and these forces may work under any type of system.
+As you can see in the above image from CFI’s strategy course, the focus on strategic analysis is used to identify the forces impacting an industry, and these forces may work under any type of system.

 Thank you for reading this guide understanding how the various economic systems function, and the pros and cons of each.

 CFI is the official global provider of the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To keep learning and advancing your career, the following resources will be helpful:
+To keep learning and advancing your career, the following CFI resources will be helpful: